North Korea test-fires ballistic missile

 'Punitive actions'

-South Korea's Joint Chiefs of Staff told CNN that the missile appears to be a modified intermediate-range Musudan level missile.
+South Korea's Joint Chiefs of Staff told CNN the missile appeared to be a modified intermediate-range Musudan level missile.
 Earlier analysis had guessed it to be a shorter-range Rodong.

-They ruled out the possibility that it was a longer-range intercontinental ballistic missile (ICBM) -- which are usually designed to carry nuclear warheads -- based on the flight distance.
+They ruled out the possibility that it was a longer-range intercontinental ballistic missile, or ICBM -- which are usually designed to carry nuclear warheads -- based on the flight distance.

-Sources told CNN that the missile traveled 500 kilometers (310 miles) before landing in the Sea of Japan, also known as the East Sea, and that it was launched from North Pyongan Province.
+Sources told CNN the missile traveled 500 kilometers (310 miles) before landing in the Sea of Japan, also known as the East Sea, and that it was launched from North Pyongan Province.

 Acting South Korean President Hwang Kyo-ahn said: "The South Korean government and the international community are working together to take punitive actions appropriate for this launch."